Career Tips

 • Target your resume to the role in question.

 • Be as specific and detailed as possible.
-Include technical and financial buzzwords that will attract the Hiring Managers interest immediately.
+Include technical and financial buzzwords that will attract the Hiring Managers' interest immediately.

 • Describe the projects worked on as well as the big picture.
-How do these projects add value to the organization.
+How do these projects add value to the organization?
 What do they do?
 How do they work?
 What specific technologies and tools did you use?
 How big was your team?
 What was your role within that team?
 What did you do that makes you stand out?
-Try to provide as full and complete a picture.
+Try to provide as full and complete picture.